echofi-ai/echofi/README.md

 go install ./...
 ```

-# Learn more about echofi
+# Learn more about Echofi